 |8.
 Brain or Spinal Cord Cancer|

->

-> Treating these pet cancers can be a heavy financial burden for pet owners.
-Last year, VPI policyholders spent more than $17.4 million on the top 10 cancer-related conditions.
-Lymphosarcoma or Lymphoma was the most expensive condition on the list, costing policyholders an average of $2,367 per pet.
+Treating these pet cancers can be a heavy financial burden for pet owners.
+Lymphosarcoma or Lymphoma was the most expensive condition on the list, costing policyholders an average of $2,281 per pet.

->

-> To ensure that VPI policyholders are able to pursue optimal cancer treatment, VPI’s medical policies include benefits for the diagnosis and treatment of cancerous conditions, including chemotherapy and radiation when necessary.
+To ensure that VPI policyholders are able to pursue optimal cancer treatment, VPI’s medical policies include benefits for the diagnosis and treatment of cancerous conditions, including chemotherapy, radiation and metastasis screening.

->

-> Cancer Detection Tips
+Cancer Detection Tips

 To detect cancer early, pet owners should be attentive to any growing lump or sore that fails to heal.
 They should also monitor their pet for 1) drastic changes in the pet’s appetite or weight; 2) unusually strong odors coming from a pet; 3) discharge or bleeding from any body opening; 4) difficulty chewing or swallowing; or 5) an unwillingness to exercise.